linroger/Wealth-of-Nations/Adv Investments/Lecture 5- Dynamic Portfolio Choice.md

 ---
-title: Lecture 5
+title: Lecture 5Dynamic Portfolio Choice
 ---

-# Lecture 5- Dynamic Portfolio Choice
+# Lecture 5Dynamic Portfolio Choice

 When we derived mean-variance optimal portfolio weights in earlier lectures,  we assumed an IID setting.
 Moreover,  when we derived the optimal portfolio formulas,  we assumed that the investor maximizes expected utility of wealth at a one-period horizon.
 Based on the IID assumption,  we plugged estimates of unconditional means and covariances into the resulting optimal portfolio formula.
 This brings up two issues.